sustainable-computing-io/kepler/docs/user/configuration.md

   gpu:          # GPU power monitoring
     enabled: false                    # Enable GPU power monitoring (default: false)
     idlePower: 0                      # GPU idle power in Watts, 0 = auto-detect (default: 0)
+    dcgmEndpoint: ""                  # dcgm-exporter metrics URL for MIG (auto-discovered if empty)

 # WARN: DO NOT ENABLE THIS IN PRODUCTION - for development/testing only
 dev: